Core Curriculum

 Globalization and the Problems of World Order

-This course will examine some of the key institutional challenges and most vexing conceptual controversies in the current rethinking, some might say turmoil, over world order and global governance.
-Faced with a daunting range of challenges and crises – including the management of the international economic system, climate change and environmental sustainability, terrorism, human rights and democracy promotion, international peace-keeping, the challenge of urbanization and human settlements, the apparent implosion of the Middle Eastern state system to mention just a few – it is no wonder that many of the features of the international system established at the end of World War Two are under severe strain and are subject to intense scrutiny and re-evaluation.
-These debates reveal at least three key characteristics.
+This course will examine some of the key institutional challenges and most vexing conceptual controversies in the current rethinking, some might stay in turmoil, over world order and global governance.
+Faced with a daunting range of challenges and crises—including the management of the international economic system, climate change and environmental sustainability, terrorism, human rights and democracy promotion, international peace-keeping, the challenge of urbanization and human settlements, the apparent implosion of the Middle Eastern state system to mention just a few—it is no wonder that many of the features of the international system established at the end of World War II are under severe strain and are subject to intense scrutiny and reevaluation.
+These debates reveal at least three key characteristics: First, a depth of disagreement about the shape of the international system which is arguably unprecedented in the last fifty years.
+Second, there is a dizzying multiplicity of actors, arenas, and scales involved which renders the global system exceedingly complex.
+Third, there appears to be an absence of any recognizable consensus about the most appropriate conceptual frameworks for addressing these often bewildering challenges.
+After surveying some of the key debates surrounding questions of world order and sovereignty, as well as the most appropriate conceptual models, the course will examine how well the current structures are addressing a selected number of problem areas.

 Global Culture and Politics Core